ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 metadata, can still determine all the entities with unfinished commit and re-commit them through the engine pipeline.

-ModelTypeWorker has the following responsibilities:
+DataTypeWorker has the following responsibilities:

     Provides integration of USS datatypes on Sync backend side: